 And between the seat and the door was a small compartment with a lid for more storage.
 It had space for the headphone, laptop and even more.

 The seat was comfortable enough.
-Below the storage space was a number of controls that can be used to control the seat – from reclining it into various angles up to a full-flat status, lift the leg rest, bring forward the seat towards the dining tray etc. There were also slots for HDMI, USB etc.
+There were a number of controls below the storage space to control the seat – from reclining it into various angles up to a full-flat status, lift the leg rest, bring forward the seat towards the dining tray etc. There were also slots for HDMI, USB etc.

 Meals – Qatar Airways Qsuites Doha Montreal Flight